 The Cost of a College Education

 There's no question that the cost of college can be intimidating, especially if you have more than one child.
-In fact, the average tuition and fees for in-state students at public institutions was $10,230 for the 2018-2019 school year, and at private not-for-profit ones it was $35,830.
+In fact, the average tuition and fees for in-state students at public institutions was $11,000 for the 2020-2021 school year, and at private not-for-profit ones it was closer to $40,000.
 But paying for college may be more manageable than you assume if you plan ahead.
 You can also investigate a number of ways to control the cost.

 While tuition may be the largest single expense of attending college, it isn't the only one.
 Whether students live on campus or commute from home, they must pay for books, food, transportation, and other expenses - many of which aren't covered by scholarships or loans.
 While these costs apply no matter where your child attends, you'll find that they vary, just as tuition does, from school to school.
 You may want to ask your child to weigh those differences in making his or her final decision, along with choices between a rural or urban campus and a large school or a small one.